swisnoski/projects/README.md

 A repository hosting all the (relevant) projects I've completed over the years at Olin.
 Folders are sorted by class and project.
-Feel free to reach out with any questions, or visit my site at www.samwisnoski.com for more information about me!
+Feel free to reach out with any questions, or visit my site at www.samwisnoski.com for more information.